Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/input.md

 # Browser Input Process

-Unity Render Streaming は、ブラウザからのユーザー入力をサポートしています。ブラウザ上での操作をあたかも Unity 上で操作しているかのように再現できます。
+Unity Render Streaming supports user input from the browser, making it possible to replicate operating Unity in the browser.

 ## Input devices

-ブラウザーからの入力は以下のデバイスをサポートしています。同時に複数のデバイスを利用することが可能です。
+Browser input is supported for the following devices.
+Multiple devices can be used simultaneously.

-- マウス
+- Mouse
-- キーボード
+- Keyboard
-- タッチ
+- Touch
-- ゲームパッド
+- Gamepad

 The browser sends byte sequences, and Unity uses the `New Input System`.